 2.3 This agreement is subject to periodic review to ensure the Charity’s eligibility for Twio Services.
-Should Twio determine, in its sole discretion, that the Charity is no longer eligible, then Twio shall terminate this agreement in accordance with Clause 2.1.
+Should the Twio Foundation determine, in its sole discretion, that the Charity is no longer eligible, this agreement will be terminated in accordance with Clause 2.1.

 3.1 Twio will operate the Twio Services so that charities can be advertised to donors via the Twio Platform.
 Whilst Twio cannot promise trouble-free use of its services, we will do our best to ensure a reliable service and provide adequate support where problems arise.
 Twio will undertake planned maintenance and upkeep of the Twio services, ensuring at all times that the Twio Services abide by all applicable UK laws and regulations.

-3.2 Twio will provide the appropriate infrastructure to allow donations to be transferred via automatic bank transfer to the Charity’s validated bank account.
+3.2 Twio and the Twio Foundation will provide the appropriate infrastructure to allow donations to be transferred via automatic bank transfer to the Charity’s validated bank account.
 These payments will be made monthly as long as the aggregate donation amount exceeds £50.00.

 3.3 Twio will manage the relationship with Merchants and Donors.

-3.4 Twio will ensure appropriate checks on the Merchants to ensure that donations are not received from organisations conducting illegal activities and/or organisations conducting activities or selling products that are clearly misaligned with Twio’s values.
+3.4 Twio and the Twio Foundation will ensure appropriate checks on the Merchants to ensure that donations are not received from organisations conducting illegal activities and/or organisations conducting activities or selling products that are clearly misaligned with Twio’s values.

-3.5 Twio will store all personal data and confidential information provided by the Charity in line with applicable UK data protection law.
-Twio will not sell, trade or rent Personally Identifiable Information provided by the Charities to third parties.
+3.5 Twio and the Twio Foundation will store all personal data and confidential information provided by the Charity in line with applicable UK data protection law.
+Twio and the Twio Foundation will not sell, trade or rent Personally Identifiable Information provided by the Charities to third parties.

-4.1 The Charity will promptly provide any information reasonably requested by Twio in order for Twio to be able to provide the Twio Services to the Charity effectively.
-Responses are generally expected to be provided to Twio within 5 working days.
+4.1 The Charity will promptly provide any information reasonably requested by the Twio Foundation in order for Twio to be able to provide the Twio Services to the Charity effectively.
+Responses are generally expected to be provided to the Twio Foundation within 5 working days.

-4.2 The Charity represents, warrants and undertakes to Twio that any information and documents provided to Twio as part of the Charity’s application for registration (or maintenance of such registration) are true and accurate to the best of the Charity’s knowledge, and have not been made with the intention to mislead.
+4.2 The Charity represents, warrants and undertakes to Twio and the Twio Foundation that any information and documents provided to Twio and the Twio Foundation as part of the Charity’s application for registration (or maintenance of such registration) are true and accurate to the best of the Charity’s knowledge, and have not been made with the intention to mislead.

 4.4 The Charity shall maintain regular engagement with Twio Platform, including general profile information is kept up to date and a minimum of one general progress update every two months.

-4.5 The Charity shall abide by Twio’s brand guidelines (“Twio Brand Guidelines”) when in connection to the performance and promotion of Twio services.
-The Twio Brand Guidelines will be provided as part of the Twio onboarding process.
+4.5 The Charity shall abide by Twio’s brand guidelines (“Twio Brand Guidelines”) when in connection to the performance and promotion of Twio Services.
+The Twio Brand Guidelines will be provided as part of the Twio and the Twio Foundation onboarding process.

-4.6 The Charity will inform Twio immediately if, for any reason, it:
+4.6 The Charity will inform Twio and the Twio Foundation immediately if, for any reason, it:

 i) Ceases to carry on operating for charitable purposes;